olitrussle/trussle.github.io/about.md

     <li>{% include icon-linkedin.html username="jonny-wildey-1b928481" %}</li>
 </ul>

-The other Jonny has been working on software since 2013 when he realised a significant amount of his day to day work at the time could be rendered obsolete if he did so.
-He has been attempting to make his job obsolete ever since.
+The other Jonny has worked on software since 2013, when he realised that by doing so he could render a significant amount of his day-to-day work obsolete.
+He's been attempting to make his job obsolete ever since.
 Jonny can often be found evangelising [lodash](https://lodash.com/) and finding synonyms for words like 'rule'*.
-He is also in charge of the Ocado orders for some reason.
+He's also in charge of our Ocado orders for some reason.

 Jonny spends most of his free time buying records, listening to music and making music with unnecessary levels of bass.

 *(\*He went with stipulation.)*